yuriy-chumak/ol/README.md

 Post bugs and issues at [the issues](https://github.com/yuriy-chumak/ol/issues) page.
 If your architecture is not supported, post an issue too.

+Q/A
+---

+1. Q. Why no arrow keys processing and a history in Ol command line?<br/>
+   A. For the simplicity.
+Use a 'rlwrap' tool, please - will have a one.

 Table of Contents
 -----------------
 1. [License](#license)